cs1302uga/cs1302-ce13/README.md

    $ find src
    ```

-   A UML diagram for the classes contained in this directory can be seen below:
+   A UML diagram for the classes contained in this directory (excluding the `Driver`) can be seen below:

    ![UML Diagram](res/ce13.png)